+Note:

+The tool related provenance and tool related revision provenance pieces of information are not meant to express information about tools used for creating ITS annotations themselves.
+For this purpose, ITS 2.0 provides a separate mechanism.
+See Section 5.8: ITS Tools Annotation for details, especially the note on annotatorsRef usage scenarios.

 8.12.2 Implementation

 The Provenance data category can be expressed with global rules, or locally on individual elements.
 For elements, the data category information inherits to the textual content of the element, including child elements and attributes.